Boyd’s Crystal Art Glass: B in a diamond mark on glassware

 Just as their predecessor, Boyd also specialized in entirely handmade art glass including a variety of ornamental and novelty items.
 Many new molds were produced over the years.
 Whimseys, covered chicken or “hen-on-nest” dishes (three sizes, including a 5-inch hen, a 3-inch hen, and the smallest one – 2 & 1/2″ in length which is called the “chick salt”), small animal, character and vehicle figurines, open and covered salts, and toothpick holders are made by hand.

 Boyd glass “chick salt” covered dish in “Heatherbloom”, made in July of 1984.
 This color changes from a lilac shade under incandescent light to a pale blue color under fluorescent light!
-(Photo courtesy of ebay seller “Dotdority”)
+That type of glass is called Neodymium glass.
+(This photo is courtesy of ebay seller “Dotdority”).

 As mentioned above, Boyd’s has been very diligent in marking virtually all of their glassware with their “B within a diamond” trademark.